ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

 ```
 In this example, the Update strategy is initialised with POLICY_ON_REQUEST.
 This means the updates are only send to the model (the Person object) when told to.
-The models are updated when updateModels is called by the DataBindingContext which in this example is on a button click.
+The models are updated when `updateModels` is called by the `DataBindingContext` which in this example is on a button click.

-Running this example in the debugger shows that the setName method is only called when the button is clicked rather than on every modification.
+Running this example in the debugger shows that the `setName` method is only called when the button is clicked rather than on every modification.

 ## Binding a Java List to a List Control

-Most of this is taken care of by the databinding library via ListViewer and ObservableListContentProvider.
+Most of this is taken care of by the databinding library via `ListViewer` and `ObservableListContentProvider`.
 Here is an example of it in action:

 ```java
 ListViewer myViewer = new ListViewer(parent, SWT.BORDER | SWT.V_SCROLL | SWT.SINGLE);